 This is a powerful suicide prevention quote that challenges a person considering ending their life to stop and reconsider the reasons why they’ve continued to stay strong and fight up until now.
 Most people have powerful reasons – such as their children, family and loved ones – for fighting through their pain and anguish.
 This quote helps you to think about the parts of your life that hold significant meaning for you and that force you to push through the day and keep going – even when you don’t feel like it.

 If you're in a dark place and considering suicide, please reach out to someone you know or through one of these global helplines.
-You can also discuss suicide, depression, anxiety and other challenges over in our forum.
+You can also discuss suicide, depression, anxiety and other challenges over in our forum on suicidal thoughts.